GoldenSheepAI/-CodeMonkey-/README.md

 **Timeout Configuration:**

-Nanocoder allows you to configure timeouts for your AI providers to handle long-running requests.
+CodeMonkey allows you to configure timeouts for your AI providers to handle long-running requests.

 - `requestTimeout`: (Optional) The application-level timeout in milliseconds.
 This is the total time the application will wait for a response from the provider.
 If not set, it defaults to 2 minutes (120,000 ms).
 Set to `-1` to disable this timeout.
 - `socketTimeout`: (Optional) The socket-level timeout in milliseconds.
 This controls the timeout for the underlying network connection.
 If not set, it will use the value of `requestTimeout`.
 Set to `-1` to disable this timeout.